Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

 Download [SystemDynamics v2.1 (2013-10-16)](../../archive/v2.1.zip)

 #### Release notes
+* [Version v2027]
+ `ApocalypseDynamics 2027` is based on ApocalypseDynamics version 2026.
+It has been primarily updated in order to split the "world 2026" model on a country basis.
+* [Version v2026]
+ `ApocalypseDynamics 2026` is based on ApocalypseDynamics version 2025.
+It has been primarily updated in order to update the "world 2025" model with a new scenario.
+This is the optimal scenario for a sustainable future.
+The ultimate scenario.
+ * [Version v2025]
+ `ApocalypseDynamics 2025` is based on ApocalypseDynamics version 2024.
+It has been primarily updated in order to update the "world 2024" model taking into account the Sustainable Development Goals' target scenariis from the United Nations organization.
+ * [Version v2024]
+ `ApocalypseDynamics 2024` is based on ApocalypseDynamics version 2023.
+It has been primarily updated in order to update the "world 2023" model with a new set of data regarding the Paris agreement global limits on CO2 emissions.
  * [Version v2023]
     `ApocalypseDynamics 2023` is based on ApocalypseDynamics version 2022.
-It has been primarily updated in order to update the world 2021 model with a new scenario.
-This is the optimal scenario for a sustainable future.
-The ultimate scenario.
+It has been primarily updated in order to update the "world 2021" model with a new set of data regarding the biodiversity loss and its negative impact on food production, industrial production, population growth.
 * [Version v2022]
    `ApocalypseDynamics 2022` is based on ApocalypseDynamics version 2021.
-It has been primarily updated in order to update the "world 2021" model with a new set of data regarding the greenhouse gaz pollution and the climate change's negative feedback on food production, industrial production, population growth.
+It has been primarily updated in order to update the "world 2021" model with a new set of data regarding the greenhouse gaz pollution and the climate change's negative impact on food production, industrial production, population growth.
 * [Version v2021]
    `ApocalypseDynamics 2021` is based on ApocalypseDynamics version 2020.
 It has been primarily updated in order to update the "world 2020" model with a new set of data regarding energy production, fossil fuel stocks, renewable energies supply
 * [Version v2020]